-Non-embryonic stem cells could soon be used to create the collagen used in many cosmetic surgery
+Non-embryonic stem cells could soon be used to create the collagen used in many cosmetic surgery procedures.

 Healtheuniverse, a biotechnology development firm, has filed a patent application for the company's collagen production method using adult stem cells.

 The company will be the first to use non-embryonic stem cells for plastic and cosmetic surgery.

 "Engineered fat tissue from stem cells is the ideal solution for patients with wrinkles, contour irregularities, and for breast augmentation," said Dr Vipul Dev, chief executive officer of Healtheuniverse."